 She has graduated with a PhD titled 'Live weight and growth of dairy heifers are important for subsequent milk production and reproductive performance'.

-As of May 2020 she is employed as a Postdoctoral fellow at the Al Rae Centre for Genetics and Breeding
+Since May 2020 she has employed as a Postdoctoral fellow at the Al Rae Centre for Genetics and Breeding and recently started as a Scientist for the Helical Company

 Izzy grew up on an intensive breeding and finishing sheep farm in western Southland in a place called Otahuti.